Recipes.net Recipes.net logo

 What is the best way to broil a turkey?

 To broil a turkey, start by preheating the broiler and adjusting the oven rack to the correct position.
-Place the turkey on the roasting rack breast side up and position it in the broiler pan.
+Place the turkey on the roasting rack in a roasting pan.
 Broil the turkey according to the recommended time and temperature based on its weight, and use a meat thermometer to ensure it reaches the proper internal temperature.

 How do I know when the turkey is done broiling?